 The Department of Mechanics at Huazhong University of Science & Technology was founded in 1978.
 Before then, it was part of the Department of Mathematics and Mechanics in 1960s.
 Professor Hao Li, a renowned scientist and educator in mechanics, was the first head of the department.
 The Department of Mechanics has made significant achievements during the past 30 years.
 The first post-doctoral research station was established in 1995, and it started to award doctoral degree in 2000.
-Now both Master's and Doctoral Degrees are awarded in four areas: general mechanics, solid mechanics, fluid mechanics and engineering mechanics, respectively, among which, solid mechanics is the key discipline of Hubei province and engineering mechanics was rated as a national characteristic specialty in 2008.
-Besides, the Dept. of Mechanics is where the Hubei key laboratory and the Hubei mechanics academy council locate.
-In addition, the Department undertakes Journal of Solid Mechanics with its English version Acta Mechanica Solida Sinica being included in SCI and published worldwide.
+Now both Master's and Doctoral Degrees are awarded in four areas: general mechanics, solid mechanics, fluid mechanics and engineering mechanics respectively, among which, solid mechanics is the key discipline of Hubei province and engineering mechanics was rated as a national featured major in 2008.
+Besides, the Dept. of Mechanics is where the key laboratory and the mechanics academy council of Hubei locate.
+In addition, the Department undertakes Journal of Solid Mechanics with its English version Acta Mechanica Solida Sinica, being included in SCI and published worldwide.

-There are currently more than 50 faculty and staff members in the department, including 15 professors, more than 20 associate professors and senior engineers, among them, more than 30 possess Doctoral Degrees.
+There are currently more than 50 faculty and staff members in the department, including 15 professors, more than 20 associate professors and senior engineers.
+Among them, over 30 passess Doctoral Degrees.

 II.
 Research Areas

 1. Theory and methodology for structural safety assessment and structural life assessment

 The aim of this area is to reveal the underlying mechanisms of the fatigue, fracture and damage of materials, and develop relevant theories and models; to develop multi safety assessment standards of engineering structures and the integrated reliable lifetime assessment system, including (1) theories and methodologies for the fatigue, fracture and damage of materials.
 (2) investigation of the structural safety assessment standard and structural lifetime assessment system.